riverscuomo/new-albums/README.md

 To view all currently set environment variables, use the command `set`.

+### Environment Variables
+Create your own rejects.json file inside of the data folder.
+This is what the script will use to determine which genres to reject from your playlist.
+You can use the rejects_example as a template.

 ## Running

 Once you have completed all the installtion steps, run New Albums script by running `py setup.py`.